‘Star Wars’ Actress Kelly Marie Tran Wipes Her Instagram Page After Attacks From ‘Last Jedi’ Trolls

 At the same time, American author and comic book writer Chuck Wendig rose to Tran’s defense, tweeting that the abuse she has seen from Star Wars fans “is infuriating.”

-Wendig, who noted that he adores Tran’s bio line on Instagram, wrote that the actress “is a force for light and joy” and doesn’t deserve such a poor treatment.
+Wendig, who noted that he adores Tran’s bio line on Instagram, wrote that the actress “is a force for light and joy” and doesn’t deserve such poor treatment.

 Kelly Marie Tran's quote on her Instagram page — "Afraid, but doing it anyway. ????" is a thing I adore without reserve.
 She is a force for light and joy and unabashed engagement with the things you love, and to think of the harassment she's received is infuriating.